Appointment New Patient Appointment or 214-645-8000

 Procedure Details

-The cardiologist makes a tiny incision in the groin or wrist to access a vein or artery and inserts a thin, flexible tube or pacing electrode (catheter).
+The cardiologist makes a tiny incision in the groin or wrist to access a vein or artery and inserts a thin, flexible tube (catheter).
 The cardiologist guides the catheter to the heart, then places small electrodes in various areas of the heart to find the source(s) of the irregular heartbeat.
 When the areas are located, the cardiologist uses the catheter to send heat or cold energy to the areas to scar or destroy them.

 Post-Procedure Details